Back to School

 Getting a good night’s sleep is one of the keys to success.
 And when we sleep is just as important as how much we sleep.
 Children 7-years-old and under have a need to go to bed early and wake up early whereas adolescents have a powerful drive to go to bed later and wake up later.

-If your child’s sleep health has been impacted by COVID-19 and a summer schedule, you are not alone!
+If your child’s sleep health has been impacted by a summer schedule, you are not alone!
 Now is a good time to begin resetting your child’s sleep schedule.
 Here are some strategies you can use to help improve your child’s sleep routine in time for school:

 - Keep in mind that school-aged children need between 9-12 hours of sleep per night.
 Teens need between 8-10 hours per night.